zck15/CLLFO-SHA-3/leakage assessments/README.md

 On the **Controller FPGA**, there is an asynchronous FIFO communication module with the FT2232H, a communication module with the Target FPGA, and the core experiment control module.
 The control module can automatically manage the Target FPGA to perform multiple encryption operations based on configuration.
 The order of the fix and random groups is controlled by a Trivium-based PRNG, and the generation of random inputs for the random group, as well as the input masks for both groups, is handled by another local Trivium-based PRNG.

-The Controller communicates with the host PC via a UART serial interface, with the **communication protocol** detailed in the table below:
+The Controller communicates with the host PC via a UART serial interface, with the communication protocol detailed in the table below.
+Specific commands and data addresses are defined in the `.\scripts\protocol.toml` file.

 | Protocol Name    | Message Type      | Packet Size | Message Length | Header Length | Header Slice 1 | Destination or Source            | Header Slice 2 | Message Type            | Header Slice 3                 | Description                   | Body Length | Description |
 | ---------------- | ----------------- | ----------- | -------------- | ------------- | -------------- | -------------------------------- | -------------- | ----------------------- | ------------------------------ | ----------------------------- | ----------- | ----------- |